 Can You Refinance Defaulted Student Loans?

-The tides of student loans are rising, and have been for some time.
-Student loan debt is at an all-time high , with more students graduating with debt than ever before.
+Student loan debt is at an all-time high, with more students graduating with debt than ever before.
+Consider this: Almost 44 million borrowers have federal student loan debt and they owe, on average, $37,338.
 As recent graduates begin their careers, it can be overwhelming to figure out how to make monthly student loan payments.

-Ignoring your payments may seem like the easy way out, but student loan default can have extreme consequences.
-If you’re struggling with student loan payments, have already missed a few, or are already in default, know that there are ways to recover.
+Ignoring your payments may seem like an easy way out, but student loan default can have extreme consequences.
+If you’re struggling with student loan payments or are already in default, there are ways to recover.
+For instance, you could consolidate defaulted student loans.
+Refinancing defaulted student loans may also be an option.
+This guide will help you figure out your best option.

 What Is Student Loan Default?

-If your student loan is in default it means you have failed to make payments on your student loans.
-Defaulting on your student loan takes place over a period of nonpayment.
+If your student loan is in default, it means you have failed to make payments on your student loans for several months in a row.
+However, there are a few steps that occur before defaulting on student loans.

 How Common Is Defaulting on Student Loans?